 The second element is that Mille has started to use case and baseplate materials that are normally used in such realms as Formula 1 cars, aerospace and racing yachts.
 The materials used are leading-edge technology - even in the industries outside of watchmaking.
 Not only is the metal or material new in terms of composition, the ability to use them in watchmaking is unknown.
 Mille dedicates years - and invests millions of Swiss francs - to understanding the material and how to incorporate it in his watches.

-For the RM009 watch, Richard Mille wanted a metal or material that was as light as it was robust.
+For the RM009 watch, right, Richard Mille wanted a metal or material that was as light as it was robust.
 ALUSIC was the chosen material that fitted the remit.
 A mixture of aluminum and silicium carbide particles, forged in a high-speed centrifugal furnace, it is a metal that should not rightly exist.

 Developed for space satellites, it was - at the admission of the people making the metal as well as the people machining it - a nightmare to deal with.
 The ALUSIC material was so hard that machining it with the usual methods was impossible.
 In fact, the usual machining parts on the CNC machines were worn down by the ALUSIC metal.
 Although not a gram of precious metals or jewels were to be found in the case, it was the most expensive case ever produced.